 How to defend Bombsite B

-Site B generally only needs two players to defend it since Terrorists normally attack Site A first due to the map layout.
+Site B generally only needs two players to defend it since Terrorists normally attack Site A first due to the map layout as seen in wingman.
 It’s still a good idea to have a third player waiting nearby however to act as backup for whoever needs it.
 Most attacks would come from the B Ramp and the Terrorists would smoke bomb the area around the Bomb Train making it impossible to know if they’re already on the site.

 There are limited hiding spots on this site but a common tactic is to use the Bomb Train itself as cover.